Vyral/jo-ferraro/_posts/2020-02-04-let-us-take-care-of-your-madison-home-sale.md

 {% include pullquote.html %}

 The Madison area is our home too, and we would love to work with you to help sell your home.
-All you have to do is reach out to me via phone (608-445-2287), text, or email, or you can visit my website at [www.SoldInMadison.com](http://www.soldinmadison.com).
+All you have to do is reach out to me via phone (608-445-2287), text, or email ([Requests@SoldinMadison.com](mailto:Requests@SoldinMadison.com)), or you can visit my website at [www.SoldInMadison.com](http://www.soldinmadison.com).
 I hope to hear from you soon\!